How much power does my phone consume?

 Don’t use desktop computers at all.
 Use either laptops, notebooks or netbooks for a green-computing advantage.
 You should prefer a netbook over the notebooks and laptops as well as they consume the lowest power of them all.

+This is a typical question every eco friendly minded person asks himself.
+I cannot tell you exactly but here are a few general guidelines that will tell you how much power your computer generally consumes.
 Keeping it very simple, there are two main components of a computer that take most of the power.
 A screen and the CPU box (that contains most of the electronics of your computer).
 So we will have different power consumption ranges for these two components.

 Power consumption for Computer Screens